Introduction to Six Sigma Project

 The third stage includes the analysis process to detect the root causes for variances that may cause to delay the project or affect the quality of the final product or service.
 Various statistical tools are used to do the root cause analysis.

 After detecting the shortfalls, it is essential to find and implement solutions to remove or reduce them.
 In “Improve” stages includes identification, assessment, verification of effective solutions by applying statistical methods or design of experiments, and so forth.

 The purpose of the “Control” stage includes continuous monitoring of the performance process and keeps it under control.
 The controlling process and its required actions depend on control charts, control plans, and other devices to measuring the process to retain the project effectively.

 Can Six Sigma Implement in Project Management Process?

 - Though Six Sigma and project management are different sides of the coin, they can work cohesively in any project.
 Project management ensures success by controlling probable problems in a project itself.
 Implementation of the Six Sigma method in the project assures success through the application of efficient and effective project management techniques.
 But it is suggested to include a highly proficient project manager in the Six Sigma project.
 The lack of executive support or vision of proficient leaders may cause of failure of a project.

 - Every project has its initiation and closing part, but in the Six Sigma project, there is a continuous monitoring process for improvement, and it is ongoing even at the end of the project.

 - Six Sigma methodologies can be implemented in any kind of project across various industries.
 But it has its own empirical application, and therefore how much or how little will be implemented in the project is the sole decision of the project manager.

-- But before the implementation of the Six Sigma approach, it is recommended to go for the training of it.
+- But before the implementation of the Six Sigma approach, it is recommended to go for the training.
 The success of a project depends on strong leadership and effective team members who are sincerely committed to the vision of the project.

 Difference in Leadership